 CDOR.

-A putative class action alleging manipulation of the Canadian Dealer Offered Rate (CDOR) is pending in the SDNY.
-On 14 March 2019, the court granted defendants' motions to dismiss .the amended complaint, dismissing all claims against Deutsche Bank.
+A putative class action alleging manipulation of the Canadian Dealer Offered Rate (CDOR) was filed in the SDNY.
+On 14 March 2019, the court granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
 Plaintiff filed a notice of appeal.
 On 25 July 2019, the plaintiff stipulated to the withdrawal of its appeal.
+Accordingly, the action is not included in the total number of actions above.

 Bank Bill Swap Rate Claims.

-On 16 August 2016, a putative class action was filed in the U.S. District Court for the Southern District of New York against Deutsche Bank and other defendants, bringing claims based on alleged collusion and manipulation in connection with the Australian Bank Bill Swap Rate ("BBSW") on behalf of persons and entities that engaged in US-based transactions in BBSW-linked financial instruments from 2003 through the date on which the effects of the alleged unlawful conduct ceased.
-The complaint alleges that the defendants, among other things, engaged in money market transactions intended to influence the BBSW fixing, made false BBSW submissions, and used their control over BBSW rules to further the alleged misconduct.
+On 16 August 2016, a putative class action was filed in the US District Court for the Southern District of New York against Deutsche Bank and other defendants, bringing claims based on alleged collusion and manipulation in connection with the Australian Bank Bill Swap Rate ("BBSW") on behalf of persons and entities that engaged in US-based transactions in BBSW-linked financial instruments from 2003 through the date on which the effects of the alleged unlawful conduct ceased.
+The complaint alleged that the defendants, among other things, engaged in money market transactions intended to influence the BBSW fixing, made false BBSW submissions, and used their control over BBSW rules to further the alleged misconduct.
 An amended complaint was filed on 16 December 2016.
 On 26 November 2018, the court partially granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
-On 3 April 2019, the plaintiffs filed a second amended complaint; it is the subject of a fully briefed motion to dismiss.
+On 3 April 2019, the plaintiffs filed a second amended complaint, which the defendants moved to dismiss.
+On 13 February 2020, the court partially granted the motion to dismiss the second amended complaint, with certain claims against Deutsche Bank remaining.